josephsl/wintenApps/readme.md

 ## Calculator

-* When ENTER is pressed, NVDA announces calculation results.
+* When ENTER or Escape is pressed, NVDA announces calculation results.

 ## calendar